nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `Waddle.jar` from [here](https://github.com/AY2223S1-CS2103T-W11-4/tp/releases/tag/v1.3.1).
+2. Download the latest `waddle.jar` from [here](https://github.com/AY2223S1-CS2103T-W11-4/tp/releases/).

 3. Copy the file to the folder you want to use as the _home folder_ for Waddle.

 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+This will bring you to the Waddle main page, and graphical user interface (GUI) similar to the below should appear in a few seconds.
    Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * **`list`** : Lists all itineraries.

    * **`add`**`d/My Japan Trip du/14 sd/2023-04-01` : Adds an itinerary named "My Japan Trip".

+   * **`select`** `1` : Brings you into the planning page for the 1st itinerary shown in the current list.

    * **`delete`**`1` : Deletes the 1st itinerary shown in the current list.